MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of delivery plans, preview](media/plans/intro-image.png)

-In this article you'll learn how to perform the following tasks:
+In this article you'll learn how to do the following tasks:

 > [!div class="checklist"]
 > - Open a plan from the list of defined plans